 .
 We had to ask permission to take a shot.
 We were told that the reason why people sometimes get offended is that, it is not usual for them to have a strangers going around taking pictures.
 Understood.
 So, it was best that we ask before we shutterbug around town.
 I fully respect that, so most shots were that of facades and architectural structure — the best paparazzi way that I could do.

 And then we passed by the Islamic Center Mosque.
 The dome is like a crown on top of a cushion.
 And it is a work of art sitting at street corner.
 Located strategically at the center of the city, people get to go there for prayer from workplace, or when running errands.
 Taking the pedicab, we were on our way to check out of what remains of the Carmelite Church where the late Pres.
 Corazon Aquino supposedly stayed during one of her visits at Marawi.
 But the pedicab driver took us at a secluded area to a Christian Church that he thought was the one we were referring to.
 That short trip was long for me.
 And I prettily got scared easily, I still could not shake off the nagging fear, I guess.

 So we cancelled the Carmelite Church trip for another time since it was late and we had one last stop before heading back home.
 With only less than an hour to spare, we headed off to the New Capitol Central Park.

 The dark grey sky threatened an early setting of darkness.
 I felt really safe at the Lanao Del Sur Provincial Capital, partly because it is guarded and fenced, and mainly because they welcome tourists and travellers up and about for good shots.

 * Dress appropriately.
-Maranao, within their culture, follows a decent dress code.
+Maranao, it is within their culture that follows a decent dress code.
 Not everyone is open to changes and the evolution of form-fitting and skin-baring clothes.
 It is best you keep covered to blend in.

 * Do not wander off when darkness sets in.